FAIR – New International Accelerator Facility

 Wolfgang Kissel, Project Manager

-The next construction stage will see early preparation of deep excavation at down to around 19 m below ground, which will involve partly lowering the groundwater for protection.
-Secant pile walling with beam supports are planned to shore up the excavation area.
-The excavation pit will take around 57,000 m² of construction area in this section; around 880,000 m³ of soil will be excavated for intermediate storage in separate storage areas before being used for backfilling after shell construction.
+The previous construction stage involved the early preparation of a deep excavation down to around 19 m below ground, which required partly lowering the groundwater for protection.
+Secant pile walling with beam supports was used to shore up the excavation area.
+The excavation pit covered around 57,000 m² of construction area in this section, and approximately 880,000 m³ of soil was excavated for intermediate storage in separate storage areas before being used for backfilling after shell construction.

 We’ll always find a sound solution.